emanuelepicas/Linux/installationGuides/howToAddSshKeyToPreventLoginOnRepo.md

 Add your key to your setting access configuration relate to ssh, you can go into the section through this link:https://github.com/settings/keys

-Add the key clicking on the button "New SSH key".
+Add the key, clicking on the button "New SSH key".

 Here you will paste the key that you can find in this path, if you created the ssh key in a default way path = ~/.ssh